steveage/phase-3-code-challenge-additional/README.md

 We've provided you with a tools/console.rb file, so you will be able to test out the methods that you write here.

+  - **NOTE ABOUT TESTING:** You must run `tools/console.rb`––`$ ruby tools/console.rb`––from this assignment's **root directory**, not from inside the tools directory.
+You'll be able to test out the methods that you write here.
+Take a look at that file to see how you can pre-define variables and create object instances, rather than manually creating test data each time you enter a `pry` session.

 **To Submit** - once you've completed all the deliverables, please copy/paste your three class definitions into the `solution.rb` file.
 Please don't submit the lab until we give you the signal.

 ## Deliverables